microsoft/go-crypto-openssl/README.md

 > The status of FIPS 140 for Go itself remains "no plans, basically zero chance".

-On the other hand, Google maintains a branch that uses CGO and BoringSSL to implement various crypto primitives: https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md.
+On the other hand, Google maintains a branch that uses cgo and BoringSSL to implement various crypto primitives: https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md.
 As BoringSSL is FIPS 140-2 certified, an application using that branch is more likely to be FIPS 140-2 compliant, yet Google does not provide any liability about the suitability of this code in relation to the FIPS 140-2 standard.

 ## Features

 ### Multiple OpenSSL versions supported

-OpenSSL does not maintain ABI compatibility between different releases, even if only the patch version is increased.
+OpenSSL does not maintain ABI compatibility between different releases, even if only the last digit is increased.
 The `openssl` package has support for multiple OpenSSL versions, yet each version has a different amount of automated validation:

 - OpenSSL 1.1.1: the Microsoft CI builds official releases and runs automated tests with this version.
 - OpenSSL 1.0.1: the Microsoft CI builds official releases, but doesn't run tests, so it may not produce working applications.